 If you live entirely on Social Security, you rarely need to pay taxes or file a return.
 It's when you receive other income as well that your benefits can become prey for the taxman.
-Even if your benefits are well below $25,000, income from other sources may render them taxable and require you file a 1040.
+Even if your benefits are well below $25,000, income from other sources may render them taxable and require you file a Social Security tax form.

 TL;DR (Too Long; Didn't Read)

 You'll need to pay taxes on your Social Security income if you made $25,000 or more during the tax year in question.

 To find out if your benefits are taxable, you add up your adjusted gross income in the appropriate section of your 1040 form.
 Add any nontaxable interest you earned and then half your Social Security benefits for the year.
 If you think there's a good chance of paying taxes next year, you can ask the government to withhold some of your benefits.
 Fill out a W-4V form for voluntary withholding and request the government take out 7, 10, 15 or 25 percent of your benefit.
 Alternatively, you can make federal estimated tax payments – used by self-employed professionals as a substitute for withholding – every quarter.
 Either approach will save you from having to write a large check to the IRS next April.